ciderapp/cider_utils/README.md

 # cider_utils

-Modules written in C to accelerate CPU bound workloads on the Client-Side of Cider app.
+Modules written in Rust to accelerate CPU bound workloads on the Client-Side of Cider app.

-*Assuming you know how to set up a C development environment.*
+*Assuming you know how to set up a Rust development environment.*

 Usage:
-`yarn` to build `index.node` which is the node facing module.
+`npm install` to build `index.node` which is the node facing module.
-To access the module, import `index.js`, which will give you functions `parseFile` and `recursiveFolderSearch`.